khasa006/khasa006/README.md

 👁️ Wanted to learn: More about data science, machine learning and casual bayesian network.

 📫 How to reach me
-You can reach me through email at khasa006 AT fiu DOT edu, or connect with me on LinkedIn at www.linkedin.com/in/kazitanvirhasan.
+You can reach me through email at khasa006@fiu.edu, or connect with me on LinkedIn at www.linkedin.com/in/kazitanvirhasan.